Assistant Professor of Law

 Nathan A. Sales is an Assistant Professor of Law at George Mason University School of Law.
 He teaches national security law, administrative law, and criminal law.

-Professor Sales’s scholarship has appeared in leading publications including the Duke Law Journal, George Washington Law Review, Journal of National Security Law and Policy (peer reviewed), Northwestern University Law Review, Texas Law Review, and University of Illinois Law Review.
-A frequent contributor to public debates, his commentary has been featured by the BBC, Christian Science Monitor, Los Angeles Times, National Review Online, New York Times, NPR, Politico, Wall Street Journal, and Washington Post.
+Professor Sales’s scholarship has been cited by the U.S. Supreme Court multiple times, and has appeared in leading publications including the Alabama Law Review, Duke Law Journal, George Washington Law Review, University of Illinois Law Review, Journal of National Security Law and Policy (peer reviewed), Northwestern University Law Review, and Texas Law Review.
+A frequent contributor to public debates, his commentary has been featured by The Atlantic, BBC, Christian Science Monitor, C-SPAN, Los Angeles Times, National Review Online, New York Times, NPR, Politico, U.S. News & World Report, Time, Wall Street Journal, and Washington Post.
 He has testified before Congress on numerous occasions.

 Before coming to George Mason in 2008, Sales was the first Deputy Assistant Secretary for Policy Development at the U.S. Department of Homeland Security.
 His work focused on intelligence, information sharing, and terrorist travel.
 Professor Sales led DHS’s efforts to draft and implement legislation that strengthened the security features of, and expanded, the Visa Waiver Program (which allows citizens of certain countries to travel to the United States without a visa).
 He headed the U.S. delegation in talks with seven countries to implement the new security measures, and was the Secretary of Homeland Security’s Special Envoy to South Korea.